lindan1128/Milk-FTIR-Spectra-Health-Prediction-Project/README.md

 # Milk-FTIR-Spectra-Subsequent-Disease-Prediction-Project

 This project investigates the feasibility of using milk Fourier-transform infrared (FTIR) spectroscopy and machine learning to predict early-lactation diseases in Holstein dairy cows.
-To ensure unbiased evaluation, we adopted a repeated down-sampled double cross-validation framework that balances class distributions and integrates both model selection and assessment through nested 5-fold cross-validation.
+To ensure robust and unbiased evaluation, we adopted a repeated down-sampled double cross-validation framework that balances class distributions and integrates both model selection and assessment through nested 5-fold cross-validation.

 <img src="https://github.com/lindan1128/Milk-FTIR-Spectra-Health-Prediction-Project/blob/main/workflow.png" alt="Workflow diagram">